JHalt06/Books-For-The-Future/docs/DesignDoc.md

 ### Model Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

-> _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
-This
-> section will follow the same instructions that are given for the View
-> Tier above._
 Core classes:
   Authenticator
-  Cupboard
+  Cupboard -
   DashboardStats
   Need
   User

+> _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
+This
+> section will follow the same instructions that are given for the View
+> Tier above._

+The Model Tier contrains domain level classes that represent the data, some business rules, and the state of the UFund system.
+These classes do NOT handle UI logic or HTTP requests.
+Instead, these classes definwe the main entities used throughout the backend.
+These classes are the foundation for the controllers and services.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**